-PURPOSE: This rule establishes the responsibility of laboratories to report to the Missouri Department of Health and Senior Services specified results of tests and to submit isolates/specimens for certain diseases and conditions.
+PURPOSE: This rule establishes the responsibility of laboratories to report to the Missouri Department of Health specified results of tests and to submit isolates/specimens for certain diseases and conditions.

 (1) The director, person in charge of any laboratory, or designee of the director or person in charge of any laboratory shall report to the local health authority or the Missouri Department of Health and Senior Services the result of any test that is positive for, or suggestive of, any disease or condition listed in 19 CSR 20-20.020.
-These reports shall be made according to the time and manner specified for each disease or condition following completion of the test and shall designate the test performed, all results of the test, including numeric results, if applicable, units of measure of the results, and reference ranges for normal and abnormal results, the name and address of the attending physician, the name of the disease or condition diagnosed or suspected, the date the test results were obtained, the name and home address (with zip code) of the patient and the patient's age, date of birth, sex, race, and ethnicity.
+These reports shall be made according to the time and manner specified for each disease or condition following completion of the test and shall designate the test performed, the results of the test, the name and address of the attending physician, the name of the disease or condition diagnosed or suspected, the date the test results were obtained, the name and home address (with zip code) of the patient and the patient's age, date of birth, sex, and race.

-(2) In reporting findings for diseases or conditions listed in 19 CSR 20-20.020, laboratories shall report -
+(2) In reporting findings for diseases or conditions listed in 19 CSR 20-20.020, laboratories shall report-